 “We were to present some basic oceanography lessons to school kids in remote Greek islands.
 They don’t have access to this information.
 We wanted to educate them with a creative approach to this interdisciplinary science, like using some simple experiments,” Mitsopoulos said.

 These experiences would also follow his first publications, which were similarly about gathering data about wind through buoy measurements to identify potential development regions for offshore wind in Brazil.
-At UConn, he would come to present his findings on his main research document at the School of Engineering Poster competition.
+At UConn, he would come to present his findings on his main research document at the College of Engineering Poster competition.
 He would also take up a position in the Eversource Energy Center.

 At this conference, he said that it provided him with the opportunity to communicate clearly with other students and professionals about their work.